OpenFogStack/FBase/README.md

 - [ ] Add keygroup configuration control methods to sender
 - [ ] Add response processing to all methods
 - [ ] Add node management methods (e.g. to update a node configuration when a machine is added/removed)
+- [ ] Add a background task that periodically polls the naming service about the newest configurations

 ### Handling Missed Messages
 - [ ] Messaging data needs to be stored after each data related publish